swayam1998/Joystick-Mouse/README.md

-The java code for running Arduino mouse
+The java code for running Arduino Nano controlled joystick mouse to assist in making cursor movement  while typing, without having to leave the keyboard for the primary mouse.
+It's still in beta and lots of changes are needed.
+Very soon I am going to write an instructable chronicling the entire project.